Little Yellow Wheelbarrow

 See, now it seems like a small budget!

-I LOVE to cook & bake.
-Over the years I have amassed an extensive collection of kitchen thingamajigs and whatchacallits.
+I’ll admit- I LOVE to cook and bake.
+Over the years, I have amassed an extensive collection of kitchen thingamajigs and whatchacallits.

 I made sure every single kitchen doodad had a home in this tiny kitchen.
 It required a bit of creativity and a few custom DIY projects, but it pulled together very well.

-So here are the 12 small kitchen storage solutions that I used to cram everything into my tiny kitchen!
+So, here are the 12 inexpensive small kitchen storage ideas and solutions that I used to cram everything into my tiny kitchen!

-If you want access to the steps I go through to create these room you can download my FREE room planner.
+If you want access to the steps I go through to create these rooms, you can download my FREE room planner!

-We made ours for 30 bucks ( we already have the wood).
-It was a such a simple build.
-We just made it out of 2x3s and 2x6s.
+We just made it out of 2×3’s and 2×6’s.
 It was meant to be temporary until we found something else but I still haven’t found anything that would fit the space so well.
-I haven’t seen anything I liked better.
+I haven’t seen anything I liked better either.

 You can find the plans for the pot rack here.